ShirinNagle/Jupyter-Practice/README.md

 ### Task 4

-Use scikit-learn to  apply k-means  clustering  to Fisher’s  famous  Iris  data  set.
+Use scikit-learn to  apply k-means  clustering or k NN(nearest neighbour)  to Fisher’s  famous  Iris  data  set.
 You  will  easily  obtain  a  copy  of  the  data  set  on-line.
 Explain in a Markdown cell how your code works and how accurate it might be, and then explain how your model could be used to make predictions of species of iris.

 ## How to run Jupyter Notebook[1].
 1. Ensure Anaconda is installed on your computer.